campuscode/rails-guides-pt-BR/source/form_helpers.md

 </form>
 ```

 TIP: Passing `url: my_specified_path` to `form_with` tells the form where to make the request.
-However, as explained below, you can also pass ActiveRecord objects to the form.
+However, as explained below, you can also pass Active Record objects to the form.

 TIP: For every form input, an ID attribute is generated from its name (`"query"` in above example).
 These IDs can be very useful for CSS styling or manipulation of form controls with JavaScript.